 Below we have outlined some of the ways we engage day-to-day with our stakeholders.

 Understanding the needs of our customers is a top priority.
 We use a variety of channels to solicit feedback and communicate with our customers.
 These include:

 - Focused research through surveys and in-person discussions

 - Social media engagement through managed Facebook, Twitter, LinkedIn and Instagram pages

 - Outreach through email and phone, including communication through our customer call centers

 Our customers’ feedback regarding ESG issues largely tracks that of the communities in which they live.
-For example, in the past year, Walmart U.S. customers told us their priorities include health care, jobs, climate change and economic equality, and they look to Walmart to lead on associate training, investments in wage, efforts to combat climate change, racial equity and affordable healthcare.
+For example, Walmart U.S. customers told us their priorities include health care, jobs, climate change and economic equality, and they look to Walmart to lead on associate training, investments in wage, efforts to combat climate change, racial equity and affordable healthcare.

 One of Sam Walton’s rules for building a business was “listen to everyone in your company.”
 Associate engagement has been foundational to our company’s success, and associate feedback – anonymous and attributed, direct and indirect – continues to create a culture of trust, transparency and engagement.
 Associates have many avenues to share ideas, suggestions and concerns, including several opportunities to provide feedback anonymously: